josephinfante/BackEnd-Ecommerce-Demo/README.md

 # BackEnd-Ecommerce-Demo
-You must have install sql and java
+You must have installed sql and java

 ##To open the following project you will need eclipse or spring suite tool